sahib/misc/performance/1_intro.rst

 .. code-block:: python

     # Read in a line, print the line without whitespaces.
+    # Most complexity here is hidden.
     import sys
     print(sys.stdin.readline().strip())

 .. note::

+    Complexity is often hidden, without you noticing, often with the intent to "make things simple".

     Simple can mean different things.
     "simple" can mean "small cognitive load", i.e. programs that are simple to understand.